wilddeer/blog/posts/en/2013-11-11 – JS sliders and the Tab key/index.md

 ---
-layout: layouts/post.html
-title: "JS sliders and the Tab key"
+title: JS sliders and the Tab key
-categories: en internet-maintenance
-lang: en
 ---

 #JS sliders and the <kbd>Tab</kbd> key {#header}